Understanding Your Responsibilities

 - Identify the term of office and expiration for each elected and appointed official;

 The resolution must be adopted at the first regular meeting held after the first 180 days of a new term, or whenever a new elected or appointed office is established.
 The resolution must be posted on the employer’s public website for at least 30 days or, if a website isn’t available to the public, on the official sign-board or at the main entrance to the clerk’s office.
-An affidavit of the posting and a copy of the resolution must be filed with the Office of the State Comptroller within 45 days of adoption.
+A Standard Work Day and Reporting Resolution for Elected and Appointed Officials (RS2417-A) must be filed with the Office of the State Comptroller within 45 days of adoption.